pjbriggs/ansible-palfinder-galaxy/README.rst

  - ``inventories/palfinder/``: contains inventory files for the Palfinder service
- - ``inventories/cetus/``: contains inventory files for the Cetus service
  - ``inventories/centaurus/``: contains inventory files for the Centaurus service

-For Palfinder and Cetus, each subdirectory has two inventory files:
+For Palfinder, each subdirectory has two inventory files:

  - ``production.yml``: inventory for the production instance of the service